namitguy/NNSC/README.md

 **Nmap**

 Nmap is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
-Nmap provides a number of features for probing computer networks, including host discovery and service and operating system detection
+Nmap provides a number of features for probing computer networks, including host discovery and service and operating system detection.

 https://nmap.org/download